vincephung/blog-frontend/README.md

-## Blog front-end view
+# Blog front-end view

+## Description
-This is the front-end user view of the blog that I created.
+This is a full stack blog built using the MERN stack that uses the REST API back end that I created.

-It fetches data from the backend and displays posts/comments on the webpage.

-I used react as the front end and express as the backend.
+There are three parts to this project, backend, admin frontend and user frontend.
+This is the user frontend.
+Here are the links to the other parts:

 admin front-end view: https://github.com/vincephung/blog-frontend-admin

 backend view: https://github.com/vincephung/blog

+### User Front End Functionality
+* The project fetches data from the backend API and displays posts/comments on the webpage.
+* Displays only the published posts
+* Any person who views the blog can make comments.

+## Technologies used
+* MERN Stack: MongoDB, Express, React, Node.js
+* HTML, CSS(Bootstrap), JavaScript